 Here are 3 tips for writing sub plans:

 - If your school has any regularly scheduled things (like early dismissal on the first Monday of the month), you may want to consider also creating a document for those days.

-- Be sure to focus heavily on transitions when writing the sub plans.
+- Be sure to focus heavily on transitions when writing the substitute teacher lesson plans.
 Those are the times when the students tend to get off task and behavior situations arise.
 Being proactive will minimize potential issues.

 5 Things Not To Do When You Have a Sub Cover Your Room

 Here are 5 things to avoid when planning for a substitute teacher:

 - Don’t instruct them to introduce a new topic.